 - Precipitation — Rain introduces oxygen, nutrients, and noise that can activate feeding.

-This is exactly why a barometric pressure chart is so valuable for fishing.
+This is exactly why a pressure trend chart is so valuable.
 It's not telling you how the fish feel.
-It's telling you what weather is coming, and that's how you predict behavior.
+It's telling you what weather is coming, and that's how you predict what conditions you'll face on the water.

 How to Actually Use Pressure Data for Bass Fishing

-Now that you know what pressure is really telling you, here's how to apply it on the water.
+Now that you understand what pressure is really telling you — and what it isn't — here's how to apply it.
 Remember: pressure is one variable in a bigger equation.
-These patterns describe what the pressure variable contributes — but the right call on any given day depends on how it interacts with water temp, seasonal phase, wind, and everything else the lake is telling you.
+These patterns describe what the pressure variable signals — but the right call on any given day depends on how it interacts with water temp, seasonal phase, wind, and everything else the lake is telling you.

 Falling Pressure (Pre-Frontal Conditions)